 Colerne Church of England Primary School Curriculum

-The relatively new national curriculum (2014) is intended to, “provide pupils with an introduction to the essential knowledge that they need to be educated citizens”.
+The national curriculum (2014) is intended to, “provide pupils with an introduction to the essential knowledge that they need to be educated citizens”.
+A link to the national curriculum can be found at the bottom of this text.
 However the national curriculum is just one element of the education of our children in Colerne Church of England Primary School; it is up to us to decide which other enriching experiences we feel should be woven into the curriculum content and how we teach it, thereby enabling all children to make the very best of their learning opportunities.

 At Colerne Church of England Primary School we believe in providing every possible opportunity to develop the full potential of all learners.
-Our aim is that all learners will Achieve, Aspire and Respect Together.
+Our aim is that all learners will Achieve, Aspire and Respect Together, and in so doing, they will embody our Bible quote from Matthew 5:16 'Be a Light for all To See'.

 Through our curriculum we strive to promote a love of learning in all our children, a belief in themselves and what they are capable of achieving and a recognition of Christian and British values.
 We light up for them a sense of imagination, an appreciation for creativity and a passion to innovate – in short to become someone more than they or their family ever believed they could become.

 At Colerne Church of England Primary School all class teachers are responsible for providing a curriculum that is suitable for all pupils in the class, including those with Special Educational Needs or Disabilities (SEND) with support from the SENCo.
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 Our inclusion statement emphasises the importance of providing an inclusive learning environment for all pupils including those with SEND.
-Additional information on this can be found in our Special Educational Needs Policy and Equality Scheme Policy, both of which can be seen by clicking the links below.
+Additional information on this can be found in our Special Educational Needs Policy and Equality Scheme Policy.